mattmc3/pathx/README.md

 # pathx

-A CLI tool for /p/a/t/h management
+pathx - The path eXtractor.
+A CLI tool for simple /p/a/t/h management.

 # WIP